 Red Wings avoiding losing streaks, building on success

-Detroit - There's another aspect of the Red Wings' improvement that is noticeable, and has been quite important recently
+Detroit — There's another aspect of the Red Wings' improvement that is noticeable, and has been quite important recently.

 The Red Wings, especially recently, have avoided those long, disastrous losing streaks that can severely dent a team's chance of making the playoffs.